fabmax/calculator/README.md

   optimized for draw calls or anything.
 Moreover especially the shadow computation is pretty expensive so this will eat up your battery in no-time (and also doesn't work very well on slower devices)
+* I haven't really cared for the integration of Android ressources (strings, dimens, etc.) but it should be pretty straight-forward to do so.

 ## License: